 Clostridium tetani bacteria cause tetanus.
 These bacteria can enter the body through skin cuts, and their toxins cause painful muscle spasms.
 Stiffness in abdominal and neck muscles, swallowing problems, and fever are common symptoms of tetanus.
 Muscle spasms can lead to severe breathing trouble, broken bones, and death in babies.

 Pertussis or whooping cough is a highly contagious respiratory disease spread from air and direct contact.
 A runny nose and severe cough with a pause in breathing (apnea) are the signs of pertussis infection.
 This may lead to severe pneumonia and death in babies.
+It is recommended that everyone who will be in close contact with newborns be up to date with their whooping cough vaccination.

 2. Hib vaccine